Seongioi/wait-for-topic/README.md

 # Wait for topic

 This image waits for a list of Kafka topics to be created and exit when they are.
+[Docker Repo](https://hub.docker.com/r/seongiwang/wait-for-topic)

 Configure using environments variables: